Home / Resources / Bachelors vs Masters

 Those who wish to get a master’s degree should check the following points:

-These are just a few of the factors that may influence one’s decision to pursue one degree over another.
-For those who already have a bachelor’s degree, pursuing a master’s degree may be the most advantageous next step in terms of compensation and job progression.
+These are just a few factors that may influence one’s decision to pursue one degree over another.
+For those with a bachelor’s degree, pursuing a master’s degree may be the most advantageous next step in compensation and job progression.
 Therefore, when selecting a program, it is essential to think about the complete worth of the degree and how it will improve one’s professional opportunities both now and in the future.

 One of the most compelling reasons to pursue a master’s degree is better pay packets.
-In general, master’s degree holders may almost always earn better than their bachelor counterparts, but other factors such as the chosen industry, age, experience, skill sets, certifications, additional qualifications, location, etc., influence salaries.
+In general, master’s degree holders may almost consistently earn better than their bachelor’s counterparts.
+However, other factors, such as the chosen industry, age, experience, skillsets, certifications, additional qualifications, location, etc., influence salaries.
 Here is a quick look at salary differences between a bachelor’s degree worker and a master’s degree worker:

 Field/Industry | Bachelor’s Degree Average Annual Salary | Master’s Degree Average Annual Salary |